ida-arbeitszeit/arbeitszeitapp/docs/philosophy.rst

 The protocols that define DB access in the *arbeitszeitapp* are located under ``arbeitszeit.repositories``.
-Note that while the above method is the standard for new implementations there is some "legacy" code in this module.
+Note that while the above method, using protocols, is the standard for new implementations there is some "legacy" code in this module.
 All the production implementations are located under ``arbeitszeit_flask.database.repositories`` and the in-memory testing implementations can be found under ``tests.use_cases.repositories``.